-Blue Collar work rating White Collar work rating Professional work rating (most expensive) (less expensive) (least expensive) Blue Collar is our default individual work rating.
-A Blue Collar individual work rating is suitable if: you spend less than 80% of your main job doing clerical or administrative activities in an office-based environment; and/or you're exposed to unusual workplace hazards (some examples of unusual work hazards include working underground, working underground, working at heights or working in the air).
+Blue Collar work rating (most expensive)

+Blue Collar is our default individual work rating.

+A Blue Collar individual work rating is suitable if:

+- you spend less than 80% of your main job doing clerical or administrative activities in an office-based environment; and/or - you're exposed to unusual workplace hazards (some examples of unusual work hazards include working underground, working underwater, working at heights or working in the air).

 Your category work rating will be Blue Collar if that's what your AustralianSuper Select employer has arranged.
 It will apply to you while you're employed by your AustralianSuper Select employer.
 You can't change a category work rating.

+White Collar work rating (less expensive)

-You can apply for a White Collar individual work rating if: you spend more than 80% of your main job doing clerical or administrative activities in an office-based environment, or you're a professional using your university qualification in a job that has no unusual work hazards (some examples of unusual work hazards include working underground, working underwater, working at heights or working in the air).
+You can apply for a White Collar individual work rating if:

+- you spend more than 80% of your main job doing clerical or administrative activities in an office-based environment, or - you're a professional using your university qualification in a job that has no unusual work hazards (some examples of unusual work hazards include working underground, working underwater, working at heights or working in the air).

 Your category work rating will be White Collar if that's what your AustralianSuper Select employer has arranged.
 It will apply to you while you're employed by your AustralianSuper Select employer.
 You can't change a category work rating.

+Professional work rating (least expensive)

-You can apply for a Professional individual work rating if: you spend more than 80% of your main job doing clerical or administrative activities in an office-based environment, or you're a professional using your university qualification in a job that has no unusual work hazards (some examples of unusual work hazards include working underground, working underwater, working at heights or working in the air).
-AND you're earning \$100,000 or more a year (pro rata for part time)2 AND you have a university qualification or you have a management role in your company.
+You can apply for a Professional individual work rating if:

+- you spend more than 80% of your main job doing clerical or administrative activities in an office-based environment or - you're a professional using your university qualification in a job that has no unusual work hazards (some examples of unusual work hazards include working underground, working underwater, working at heights or working in the air).

+AND

+you're earning \$100,000 or more a year (pro rata for part time)2 you have a university qualification or you have a management role in your company.

+AND

 Your category work rating will be Professional if that's what your AustralianSuper Select employer has arranged.
 It will apply to you while you're employed by your AustralianSuper Select employer.
 You can't change a category work rating.

+1 If you're a Clough employee you don't have a category work rating.
+An individual work rating applies to your cover.